 Depending on your child’s development, some of these ideas may not be suitable, so do what works for you and your baby…

 Oh, this was one of my favorite times with my girl.
 She was the cutest weakling.
 She pretty much just ate, pooped and slept and the cuddles were the best.

 - Activity Mat

 Related Tips For Parents: Money-Saving Tips For New Moms

 At this stage, some babies have great control and some don’t, so better safe than sorry… So keep them in a contained and safe space where they won’t get hurt if they are wobbling around or simply fall down while testing their skills.

 - Padded/Cushioned Mat

 6 Months or More

 - Activity Table

 - Partner Up: just let them hang around you while you do your thing.
-I do this now ( she’s 8 months) I get stuff done and she plays, explored and get into so much trouble.
+I do this now ( she’s 8 months) I get stuff done and she plays, explores and gets into so much trouble.